Leith Visitor Guide

 Leith’s shipbuilders reached their pinnacle in the second world war with over 3,000 ships being repaired in the docks and dozens of merchant and Royal Navy vessels undergoing construction in the naval yards that lay between Musselburgh to the east and Granton to the west.

-Most of the city’s shipbuilding and repair industries died away due to the shallow water in the mouth of the Water of Leith which made modern ship designs difficult to build, and shipbuilding had pretty much ended completely by the 1980s.
+Most of the city’s shipbuilding and repair industries died away in the 1980s due to the shallow water in the mouth of the Water of Leith, which made modern ships difficult to work on.
+Fortunately, after the North Sea oil boom of the late 1970s, there has been an ongoing need to berth vessels heading in and out of Scotland’s North Sea oil fields, which has kept the harbour alive.

 Leith in Edinburgh